boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 # Security Considerations

-IPFIX security considerations are discussed in {{Section 8 of !RFC7012}}.
+IPFIX security considerations are discussed in {{Section 11 of !RFC7011}}.
+This document does not add new security considerations for exporting IEs other than those already discussed in {{Section 8 of !RFC7012}}.

 # IANA Considerations